SaMs-Hub/Mini-Globe/Readme.md

 # Mini-Globe
-Contain a Set of Useful as well as Enterntaining Mini apps n Games Coded with Love
+Contain a Set of Useful as well as Entertaining Mini apps n Games Coded with Love